 When Should I Leave A Long Distance Relationship?

 1. You don’t feel strongly about your partner anymore

 Distance makes the heart grow fonder for a limited amount of time.

-At a certain point, out of sight, out of mind becomes the new philosophy that dictates your feelings.
+At a certain point, out of sight or out of mind, the new philosophy that dictates your feelings

-If you both haven’t found a way to close the distance of your relationship, eventually, one or both of you will start to feel less attached to the other.
+If you both haven’t found a way to close the distance in your relationship, eventually, one or both of you will start to feel less attached to the other.

-The desire to make memories, be intimate, have a companion with you through good and bad times can be what makes or breaks a relationship depending on the circumstances at play.
+The desire to make memories, be intimate, and have a companion with you through good and bad times can be what makes or breaks a relationship, depending on the circumstances at play.

 - Have you started to feel less interested in your partner?

-- Do you think more about an exciting new romance rather than your long distance relationship?
+- Do you think more about an exciting new romance than your long distance relationship?